mattermost/docs/source/install/self-managed-changelog.md

  - Fixed an issue that caused a crash when fetching unread posts.
  - Fixed an issue where the mobile app crashed when unfollowing a thread of a channel that a user was no longer a member of.
  - Fixed an issue where the Custom Brand text was not centered and Site Description configuration did not show a placeholder.
- - Removed a bug where the group permissions had an extra level of nesting in the UI.
+ - Fixed an issue where the group permissions had an extra level of nesting in the user interface.
 Also the permissions checkboxes were split out into their individual custom group permissions for a greater granularity of control.
  - Fixed an issue where the OpenID Connect authentication button was missing from the signup page.
  - Fixed an issue with autocomplete sorting regression in channels and threads.
  - Fixed an issue where the custom branding logo was distorted on the login screen.